 There are some rules to follow of you join one of these clubs.
 If you got a free or discounted ticket, you are asked to keep it a secret from other people at the theatre.
 You’re also asked to dress appropriately, buy a drink or a programme to support the venue and of course – show up.

-Have a look at these links and find some seat filling services that suit you:
+Have a look at these uk seat filling services:

 The theatre Shakespeare wrote for was rebuilt near its original site.
 It is now one of the main attractions in London and quite an experience.

 You can see some Shakespeare plays for just £5 if you are willing to stand throughout the show.
 However, this also means you will get a very good view of the stage.

 The Globe has 700 tickets at this discounted price for each performance.

 Royal court theatre – cheap monday tickets

 The Royal Court Theatre in Sloane Square offers £12 every Monday.
 You can book them online from 9am on the day.

 Arcola theatre – pay what you can

 Arcola Theatre lets you pay what you can on Tuesday evenings.
 You will normally have to arrive early to get these.